IAWM Conference Programme

 WORKSHOP

-in museums in response to gender-based violence
+Cartographies of interruption and influence: Feminist educational and institutional strategies in museums in response to gender-based violence

-Despite decades of activism, the United Nations (UN) notes that
+Despite decades of activism, the United Nations (UN) notes that gender-based violence remains staggeringly high across the globe.
+The UN calls on all sectors to respond including museums.

 In response the Feminist Imaginary Research Network (FIRN) in collaboration with the IAWM and its 2025 General Assembly will host a 3.5 day workshop.
 Participants from across the globe will share and co-construct knowledge of how they address diverse levels and intensities of gender-based violence in local, regional and international contexts.
 The workshop will include formal presentations, a feminist walking tour of the city, and two experiential sessions to learn skills in using animation and creative writing.